czp3009/LagGridBroadcaster/README.md

 * Faction top x grids will be send to faction members via chat message, configured by `FactionTop`

-* If the total time for any player's grids exceeds the configured value, his most lag grid will be broadcast, configured by `PlayerMinUs`

 * Send the result of the grid currently in control to player, configured by `SendResultOfControllingGrid`

 * Write measure result to file, configured by `WriteToFile` and `ResultFileName`

-These functions are not related to each other, and configured by different options.

 # License
 Apache License 2.0